-At end of June 2024, Volkswagen AG restructured its business activities.
+As of end of June 2024, Volkswagen AG restructured their business activities.
 Volkswagen Leasing GmbH, the seller, is now part of Volkswagen Bank GmbH, which itself is directly owned by Volkswagen Financial Services (Europe) AG.
-This new company and all subsidiaries indirectly are regulated by the ECB.
+This new company, and all subsidiaries indirectly, are regulated by the ECB.